 What MADOPAR is used for

 The name of your medicine is MADOPAR.
 It contains two active ingredients called levodopa and benserazide.

 MADOPAR belongs to a group of medicines called antiparkinsonian agents and is used for the treatment of Parkinson's disease.

-Antiparkinsonian agents are used to treat Parkinson's disease and work on the central nervous system.
-The symptoms of Parkinson's disease are caused by a deficiency of a natural substance in the brain called Dopamine.
+Antiparkinsonian agents work on the central nervous system.
+The symptoms of Parkinson's disease are caused by a deficiency of a natural substance in the brain called dopamine.
 MADOPAR helps to replace this substance.
 By improving muscle control, MADOPAR allows more normal movements of the body.

 The symptoms of patients suffering from Parkinson's disease can be reduced by taking this medicine.
 MADOPAR does not, however, cure the disease, since the cause of the dopamine deficiency within the brain is not removed.